FINRA Entitlement Program Frequently Asked Questions

 A: Complete the New Organization SAA Form when your new organization is first requesting access to the FINRA Entitlement Program and needs to designate its SAA.
 Follow the specific instructions on the form, noting the requirements for an Authorized Signatory.
 This form can be submitted electronically via DocuSign or a downloadable PDF submitted via email, fax or mail.

-A: FINRA defines an Authorized Signatory for a firm as follows:
+A: FINRA defines an Authorized Signatory for an organization as follows:

 - Broker-Dealer (BD) and CAB Firms: An Authorized Signatory is the Chief Compliance Officer (CCO) or authorized officer (or other authorized person) listed on Schedule A of the Organization’s Initial Form BD and the signer and the designated SAA are not the same person.